Linkurious/documentation-resources/Customer Support Procedures/Neo4j-v5.0-migration.md

 # Pre-requisites and limitations

-- Linkurious Enterprise supports Neo4j v5 starting from the version v4.0.1, if you are working with an older version of Linkurious Enterprise update it before updating Neo4j (Linkurious Enterprise [update procedure](https://doc.linkurio.us/admin-manual/latest/update-procedure/))
+- Linkurious Enterprise supports Neo4j v5 starting from the version v4.0.1 (a beta release estimated to be available in January 2023).
+If you are working with an older version of Linkurious Enterprise, update it before updating Neo4j (Linkurious Enterprise [update procedure](https://doc.linkurio.us/admin-manual/latest/update-procedure/))

 - We recommend you do not use Neo4j v5.0.0 nor Neo4j v5.1.0.
 The former is a limited availability release and the latter contains a critical vulnerability to CVE-2022-42889, also known as Text4Shell.
 Use Neo4j v5.2.0 or newer.